DKiyanov/YDK_WEBS/README.md

 ### This package is the server part for the interaction of a mobile application with the SAP ERP system.

-Corresponding mobile app package developed on Flutter (link to the package will be added later).
+Corresponding mobile app package developed on Flutter [sap_connect](https://pub.dev/packages/sap_connect)

+To install this package on SAP server, use [abapGit](https://docs.abapgit.org/)

 Allows respond to requests from a mobile application.
 There are the minimum necessary tools for administration.